Southern Fire Science Success Stories

 Duff fires are a problem for fire managers across the country.
 In the South, the Joint Fire Science Program, Southern Fire Exchange, Tall Timbers Research Station and others have collaborated to tackle this problem through research, workshops, and new tools.
 In 2020 the Southern Fire Exchange worked with the Joint Fire Science Program and the University of Florida IFAS to develop a video and short publication highlighting regional duff fire science successes.

-Duff Fire Science Success Story Video (YouTube)
+Fire Science for Extension and Outreach Professionals Success Story

 RxCADRE Fire Science Success Story